 What should I avoid doing when using wrenches?

 - Do not use push on a wrench – losing your balance is more likely if the wrench slips.

-- Do not use a wrench that is bent handle or damaged.
+- Do not use a wrench that has a bent handle or is damaged.

 - Do not pull on an adjustable wrench that is loosely adjusted.

 - Do not use pipe wrenches on nuts or bolts.

 - Do not use pipe wrenches for lifting or bending pipes.

 - Do not use a wrench on moving machinery.